e4och/js-101/README.md

 ### Get Attribute

-The **`.getAttribute()`**e method is used to display the attributes of an html element.
-Attributes like class, title, id etc can be displayed using the **`.getAttribute()`** method.
-This method takes one parameter which is the attribute type of an html element we want to be displayed.
+The **`.getAttribute()`**e method is used to display the attributes of an HTML element.
+Attributes like class, title, id, etc can be displayed using the **`.getAttribute()`** method.
+This method takes one parameter that is the attribute type of an HTML element we want to display.

 ```html
 <body>